inmadria/sysmon-11-examples/CAR_MAPPING.md

 Microsoft Sysinternals Sysmon is one of these sensors.
 We mapped its attributes with those of CAR data model.

 Please note that we only mapped fields that are present in logs without needing any transformation.
 For example, the field `fqdn` is present as `Computer` but the field `hostname` could be extracted from this value.
 Same thing for `file_name`, `exe`, `hive`, *etc*.
-Thus we provide for each event type a table of "Fields that require a transformation".
+Thus we provide for each event type a table of "Fields requiring transformation".

 ## Events mapping
 - [Event ID 1: Process creation](#event-id-1-process-creation)